raquelmdtum/raquelmdtum.github.io/README.md

 - Raquel Marques (s243636)
 - Sree Keerthi Desu (s243933)

-By analyzing UFO sighting records, we investigate where and when people report seeing UFOs and what patterns emerge in the language they use.
+By analyzing UFO sighting records, we explore where and when people report seeing UFOs and what patterns emerge in the language they use.
 Using a mix of geographic, temporal, and text analysis, this project aims to make sense of the data behind the mystery.

 ### Our research questions: